Otherwise known as a strategic partnership, a strategic alliance is not as formal as it sounds. You won’t be drawing up contracts.

 What do you think the primary complaint pool cleaners and gutter cleaners get?
 You guessed it tree dropping leaves.

 I won’t harp on with this one but you get the idea.
-Your biggest word of mouth advocates are other businesses.
+Your biggest word of mouth advocates is other businesses.

 The trick I found to this working is choosing businesses that are local to you.

 If you are sending a letter to a landscaper or solar installer just a few blocks over it feels like a warmer relationship right off the bat.

 You are just a couple of local tradesmen working together for mutual benefit.